Hameem1/Step-Detection-using-Machine-Learning/README.md

 ## What the code does

 - Cleans up the default data set as it requires pre-processing.
-- Creates a new Subject object (this sets the stage for accessing all the data of that subject).
+- Implements 'Dataset' and 'Subject' classes (these set the stage for accessing all the data for any subject).
 - Implements web-based dashboards for data visualization.
 - Generates 51 time-domain features using a sliding window.
 - Applies super-sampling to counter class imbalance.